 4.4.
 For amendments to projects approved by an RMIT ethics review body:

-4.4.1.
-The Chief Investigator will submit an application for an amendment electronically, in line with the forms and any applicable instructions and/or schedule of dates provided on the HREC or relevant CHEAN or VREC website.
-Applications which fail to meet any applicable submission dates will be held over to a future meeting
+a) The Chief Investigator will submit a Request for Amendment electronically, in line with the forms and any applicable instructions and/or schedule of dates provided on the HREC or relevant CHEAN website.
+The Request for Amendment will be accompanied by all relevant supporting documentation (i.e. any revised application form and revised or new PICF, recruitment or research instruments).
+Requests for amendment which fail to meet any applicable submission dates will be held over to a future meeting.

-4.4.2.
-Requested amendments to an approved project will not be implemented by the Chief Investigator until the request is approved by the relevant CHEAN/VREC or HREC.
+b) Requested amendments to an approved project will not be implemented by the Chief Investigator until the request is approved by the relevant CHEAN or HREC.

-4.4.3.
-The CHEAN/VREC or HREC Executive may review and approve amendments out-of-session.
+c) The CHEAN or HREC Executive may review and approve amendments out-of-session.
 During the review they may seek additional advice from the Chief Investigator.
-Any amendments approved out-of-session will be ratified at the next regular CHEAN/VREC or HREC meeting.
+Any amendments approved out-of-session will be ratified at the next regular CHEAN or HREC meeting.

 4.5.
 For amendments to projects approved externally:

-4.5.3.
-Once approved the Chief Investigator will forward a copy of the amendment and the approval to the relevant RMIT CHEAN/VREC or HREC for noting.
+c) Once approved the Chief Investigator will forward a copy of the amendment and the approval to the relevant RMIT CHEAN or HREC for noting.